Back to blog

 GCP reference architecture showing Fortinet firewalls securing the hub

-Figure 8: GCP reference architecture - Fortinet firewalls securing the hub, similar to large-scale enterprise and government environments.
+Figure 7: GCP reference architecture - Fortinet firewalls securing the hub, similar to large-scale environments.

 See the Google Cloud – Fortinet Reference Architecture.